 The American College Health Association’s “Standards for Practice for Health Promotion in Higher Education” helped set the criteria for the campus certification.

-To achieve certification at the Excellence level, Cameron met specific criteria that includes providing employee health screenings, status as a tobacco-free campus, workplace health and nutrition education, opportunities for physical exercise activities such as intramural sports, availability of health insurance for students, management support for healthy workplace environments, tobacco use prevention activities, and sharing wellness activities, such as the Cameron University Community Garden and the Aggie Mile walking trail, with the community.
+To achieve certification, Cameron met specific criteria that includes providing employee health screenings, status as a tobacco-free campus, workplace health and nutrition education, opportunities for physical exercise activities such as intramural sports, availability of health insurance for students, management support for healthy workplace environments, and sharing wellness activities, such as the Cameron University Community Garden and the Aggie Mile walking trail, with the community.